 The benefits of having an integrated payment system allow for direct reporting from the dashboard.
 You’ll no longer need to collate data from several different sources to analyze sales and trends.

 - Functionality – one of the main features missing from WooCommerce Payments right now is the ability to use automatic recurring payments.
-If you run a site based on a recurring revenue or subscription model, then you may want to wait for this functionality to be introduced.
+If you run a site based on a recurring revenue or subscription model, you may want to wait for this functionality to be introduced.

 - You cannot import historical sales data into the system.
 If you want to analyze and output reports based on past and present data, then you will not be able to.
-Historical data is vital for exploring and identifying sales trends, which informs future products.
+Historical data is vital for exploring and identifying sales trends, which inform future products.
 Not having this capability will be troublesome for established stores with multiple product lines and high sales.

-An integrated payment gateway for WooCommerce is long overdue, with almost four million websites using the WooCommerce platform (Source: BuiltWith), the demand for it has been growing.
+An integrated payment gateway for WooCommerce is long overdue; with almost four million websites using the WooCommerce platform (Source: BuiltWith), the demand for it has been growing.
 But now that it is here, we’re pretty impressed with it.
 The robustness of the system, coupled with the intuitive user interface, makes for a simple, streamlined process.
 Running an eCommerce site has just gotten a whole lot easier.

 While there are some features we’d like to see included soon (multi-currency, historical data, and recurring payments), WoCommerce has assured users that these will be included in future iterations of the system.
-However, there is no definitive timetable of the product roadmap yet.
+However, there is no definitive timetable for the product roadmap yet.